 "Over the past few decades evidence has been accumulating in foundations of physics, neuroscience and analytic philosophy that materialism is false." ~ Essentia Foundation

-In the YouTube video above, Essentia Foundation recommend Frederico Faggin' two books in English:
+In the YouTube video above, Essentia Foundation recommends Frederico Faggin' two books in English:

 Check out Fagin's list of other "quotes from some of the brightest minds in the history of human science" here.